tgfisher/reed_reviewer/README.md

 ### After Successful Compile

 The executables should be in a directory called `dist`.
-It will be called `Reed Tester.exe`
+It will be called `Reed Tracker`

 # Enjoy!